Taylor Davis (violinist)

 Taylor Davis (born March 20, 1987) is an American violinist, arranger, and composer.
 Davis is best known for her violin covers of music from video games featured on her YouTube channel "Taylor Davis", where she also features performances of her own arrangements of music from films and musicals.
-Since July 2013, she has begun releasing her own original compositions as well.
+She also releases original compositions.

 In 2012, Davis released two albums and an assortment of singles.
 Her seventh album was the first one exclusively with original music; it was crowdfunded, and the album, entitled Taylor Davis, was released in March 2015 and debuted at #10 on the Billboard Classical Charts.

 Biography

 Taylor Davis was born on March 20, 1987, in Western Springs, Illinois.
 Davis started playing violin at the age of 8, while in elementary school.
 While in high school, Davis began playing video game music.
 Later, Davis attended Gonzaga University, where she worked to introduce video game music to the college orchestra and quartet members.
-Davis graduated from Gonzaga University with a degree in Public Relations, and a minor degree in Violin Performance.
+Davis graduated from Gonzaga University with a degree in public relations, and a minor degree in violin performance.

 After attending college, she intended to get into the profession of scoring music for games, films, or other media.
 It did not work out at the time, so she took a business job for a short period, while at the same time posting YouTube videos on the side (as a classically trained violinist).
 Davis worked as a PR person for a non-profit organization until November 2011; and then quit her job to concentrate all her efforts on developing her career through YouTube.